Postgraduate Course: Organising for Effectiveness (MBA) (CMSE11253)

-The emphasis is on blending theory and practice by putting ideas and concepts to work.
-This is achieved by analysing cases, by discussing real world problems with visiting practitioners and by practical exercises that provide the opportunity for you to put the ideas into action.
+The emphasis of the course is on blending theory and practice by putting ideas and concepts to work.
+This is achieved by analysing cases, by discussing real world problems with experienced practitioners and by practical exercises that provide the opportunity for you to put the ideas into action.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| For Business School MBA programme students only.